Madang

 Madang (old German name: Friedrich-Wilhelmshafen) is the capital of Madang Province and is a town with a population of 27,420 (in 2005) on the north coast of Papua New Guinea.
-It was first settled by the Germans in the 19th century.

 History

-Russian biologist Nicholai Miklukho-Maklai was probably the first European to visit the area.
+Nicholai Miklukho-Maklai was probably the first European to visit the area.
 In 1871 he stayed at Astrolabe Bay south of present-day Madang for 15 months.
 He had a good relationship with the local communities before leaving, suffering from malaria.